 “The Witch-king established Carn Dûm as the chief fortress of the North Kingdom of Angmar

-and populated it with Men of Darkness, Orcs, and other fell creatures.”
+and populated it with evil men, orcs from Mount Gundabad, and other fell creatures.”

 Early in the years of the second millennium of the Third Age, the Lord of the Nazgûl was sent north by the Dark Lord to establish the realm of Angmar.
 Sauron saw the disunion of Arnor into the three smaller kingdoms of Arthedain, Cardolan and Rhudaur and sent his emissary north to weaken and destroy them.
 The Witch-king of Angmar as he was called in the north, built the great fortress of Carn Dûm in the frozen heights of the Misty Mountains, upon the western tip of the range called the Mountains of Angmar.
 There he gathered a vast army of the servants of shadow and made war upon what remained of the North Kingdom.

 For over 600 years war raged across the north of Middle-earth, which was also decimated by a great plague that came out of the East.
 Finally, in the year 1974 of the Third Age, Fornost fell and the North Kingdom was utterly destroyed.
 A great fleet was sent north out of Gondor and drove the Witch-king from his lair in Angmar, but it was too late to save Arnor.

 Very little is known about this vast fortress of darkness, for none now live who remember it.
 However, looking at the Dead City of Minas Morgul, one can surmise that Carn Dûm was also place of shadow and death, ruled by fear and the power of the Nazgûl, who in turn were the manifestation of the power of their Dark Master in Mordor.